 But I don’t really remember what happened after that.
 I left again and Hannah wasn’t on the same page.
 She was too scared to be.
-Months went by before we had my chance to get out for good.
+Months went by before we had a chance and followed my plan to get out for good.

 And within those months, there was so much gaslighting, stealing, screaming.
 Hannah was not happy.
 She was terrified to come home every day because she had no idea what was going to happen next.
-Every day, walking on egg shells.
+Every day, walking on eggshells.
 Wondering if her husband was on drugs or if it was all her imagination like he kept telling her it was.
 He made her feel as if she was going insane.

 Imagine having a conversation with someone and all of a sudden their eyes close and they seem to be asleep.
 Imagine having no idea and being so naive to the effects that drugs (specifically heroin) can have on a person.
 Imagine being like “hey…wake up, are you okay? why did you just fall asleep? you are standing up. you were just talking. why are you mumbling? why are you falling over? what’s going on? are you tired? are you sick?…..”

 Imagine this shit happening for days on end.
 Months.
-Over a year.
-Imagine finding a needle in your sock drawer….and asking “what the hell is this?!” and you’re told…”it’s a friends, it’s not mine.”
-And then comes this long elaborate conversation about how a friend is dealing with some hard times and the needle belongs to them because it was taken away in order to help them quit……..
+For over a year.
+Imagine finding a needle in your sock drawer….and asking, “what the hell is this?!” and you’re given the response, “it’s a friend’s, it’s not mine.”
+And with that comes an elaborate conversation about how a friend is dealing with some hard times and the needle belongs to them because it was taken away in order to help them quit.

-So many excuses and none of them made sense.
+So many excuses and none of them made much sense.

-Hannah let these stories and excuses go on forever.
+Hannah let these stories and excuses go on for far too long.
 She ignored her gut feeling that was telling her he was the one with the problem.
-She ignored it because she was so sure she knew this man that she married.
-The man she knew since they were kids.
+She ignored it because she was so sure she knew this man that she married, the man that she knew since they were kids.
 She was so sure their marriage, their life, their family was enough to keep him steady.
 She wanted to be enough for him.